Piaggio Fly: First series (2004–2012)

 Launched on the market in November 2004, the Fly is a compact low-wheeled scooter developed by Piaggio to be sold globally: production takes place in the Pontedera plants for the European and North American market, while the following year the production in China at the Zongshen-Piaggio Foshan plant to be sold on the Asian market.

 Extremely compact, it has a length of 1870 mm and is positioned in terms of prices between the small Zip and the larger Beverly.

 Aesthetically it has a style inspired by the Zip but with the large light on the handlebar and the arrows taken from the Beverly.
 It has a 795 mm high saddle from the ground and 12” wheels with a large compartment under the saddle.
 The frame is of the single cradle type in steel with a 32 mm diameter fork, at the rear there is a single shock absorber with spring preload adjustment on four positions.
 The braking system consists of a 200 mm front disc with two-piston caliper and a 140 mm rear drum.

 At its debut it was available in four displacements, 50, 100, 125 and 150 cm^{3}, all homologated Euro 2: the 50 was available both with two-stroke Hi-PER2 air-cooled and equipped with a two-stage catalytic converter with Secondary Air System (SAS), both with four-stroke Hi-PER4, the 125 and 150 were fitted with the Piaggio Leader four-stroke engine.

 In April 2006 the whole range was re-homologated Euro 3 and the 100 cm^{3} four-stroke engine with forced air cooling also entered in production.

 Since 2009 it has also been marketed by the Spanish company Derbi renamed Derbi Boulevard; this version is aesthetically the same as the Fly and the only differences are concentrated in the front shield with the air intake in raw plastic instead of painted and in the specific color range.
 The engine range of the Boulevard consists of the 50 cm^{3} two-stroke air-cooled and 125 cm^{3} four-stroke air-cooled engine.

 Also in 2009 the Fly with 100 engine went out of production due to low requests.
 In Asia, the Fly proves to be a great success and Piaggio also starts production in Vietnam at the Vinh Phuc plant to meet demand.

-The production of the first series ends in 2012 both in Italy and in Vietnam while in China it will continue to be produced in the 150 version (chassis code BYQ150T-3V).
+The production of the first series ends in 2012 both in Italy and in Vietnam while in China it will continue to be produced at the Zongshen Piaggio Foshan Motorcycle Co.
+Ltd joint venture in the 150 version (chassis code BYQ150T-3V).
 In November 2019 it underwent a slight aesthetic update and the name was changed to Piaggio City Fly.